civilKaos82/quad-ruby-meets-samuel-beckett-challenge/README.md

 ### Quad Video
 If the description of the play is a little opaque, there is a [video](https://www.youtube.com/embed/GMnKDGfpV7c?rel=0) which will give you the general notion.
-However, note that this video does not exactly follow the same rules we'll be working with[^fn-video_differences_footnote].
+However, note that this video does not exactly follow the same rules we'll be working with <sup id="footnote-link-1">[1](#footnote-1)</sup>.
 It also starts somewhere in the middle of the play.

 ## Releases